Contact us whenever you need it!

 TaxFoundation.org - Florida Tax Rates & Rankings

-Millions of Americans abandon their day jobs in search of happiness, fulfillment, and higher income by starting a business.
-But, creating a successful business is not easy, and your chosen state can influence your chances of success.
+Creating a successful business is not easy, and your chosen state can influence your chances of success.

 Certain states provide greater advantages for certain businesses than others regarding laws on expenses, taxation, and incorporation.
 Selecting a state with business-friendly perks and lower incorporation costs might seem like a breeze.
 Yet, a hasty move without diving into thorough research can have unintended consequences.

-The Importance of State Incorporation
+The Benefits of Formal Incorporation

-When choosing a state to incorporate a company, there are several factors to consider, including costs of formation, post-formation fees, and state tax laws.
-Some states are more advantageous for business owners than others regarding costs, state taxation, and incorporation laws.
+When choosing a state to incorporate a company, there several factors to consider, including costs of formation, post-formation fees, and state tax laws.

 Delaware is a magnet for businesses, with over 60% of Fortune 500 and 1.5 million businesses incorporated there.
 DuPont, a major global chemical manufacturing company, is headquartered and operates in Delaware.
-Other Alphabet, Amazon, CVS, and Comcast's CNBC parent company call Delaware home thanks to its business-friendly reputation.
+Other companies also call it home, like:

 The state's appeal is in its tax laws and a specialized court system for corporate legal matters.